By-election: United Kingdom

 In 1965, the British Foreign Secretary Patrick Gordon Walker stood in the Leyton by-election for election to the UK Parliament, having been defeated in controversial circumstances in Smethwick at the previous year's general election.
 His appointment as a senior minister while not a member of either house of Parliament was against convention, and he therefore sought to regularise the position by standing in the first available by-election, which was at Leyton in January 1965.
 However a strong swing against Labour resulted in Gordon Walker's defeat: as a result, he resigned as Foreign Secretary.

 United States

 In 2010, Republican Scott Brown defeated Martha Coakley in the Massachusetts special election to the United States Senate.
 Coakley, a Democrat, had been widely expected to win, but Brown unexpectedly closed the gap and won, a shocking result in the heavily-Democratic state of Massachusetts.
-This eliminated the Democratic Party's filibuster-proof majority of 60 votes.
+This eliminated the Democratic Party's filibuster-proof majority of 60 votes and ended 53 of the 56 years ruled by the Kennedy family.
 Another upset occurred in the 2017 special election in Alabama, one of the most heavily Republican states in the nation.
 Democrat Doug Jones defeated Republican Roy Moore in a close race after Moore was accused of sexual assault by multiple women.